Everett Peabody: Shiloh

 In March, 1862, Peabody and the 25th Missouri were ordered to join the Army of the Tennessee at Pittsburg Landing as part of the Sixth Division under Brig.
 Gen. Benjamin Prentiss.
 Being the ranking officer Peabody assumed command of the 1st Brigade of almost entirely green recruits (Peabody being an exception as a combat veteran at Lexington).

 The camps of Prentiss' and William T. Sherman's divisions were placed in the most forward positions of the Army of the Tennessee.
 During the night of April 5, Union pickets claimed to have seen Confederate activity in the nearby woods.
 Both Sherman and Prentiss dismissed these reports, Sherman even claiming there were no Confederates nearer than Corinth.
 Peabody, however, was convinced there was in fact Confederate activity nearby.
 In the early morning hours of April 6, on his own authority, he sent out a patrol under Major James Edwin Powell.
 He ordered Powell that if he encountered the enemy to “drive in the guard and open up on the reserve, develop the force, hold the ground as long as possible, then fall back.”
-Peabody hoped that this would temporarily interrupt the Confederates plans and, more importantly, provide a warning to Union units in time to prepare for the coming onslaught.
+Peabody hoped that this would temporarily interrupt the Confederates' plans and, more importantly, provide a warning to Union units in time to prepare for the coming onslaught.
 Powell's reconnaissance engaged the Confederates and discovered their ranks already in battle formation.
 Fighting erupted and Peabody sent reinforcements into the fight.
 An angry General Prentiss soon rode up and said he would hold Peabody "personally responsible for bringing on this engagement".
 Peabody replied that he took responsibility for all his actions.
-By bringing on the engagement early, Peabody had disrupted the Confederate's agenda and gave warning, albeit short, to the rest of Sherman's and Prentiss' camps.
+By bringing on the engagement early, Peabody had disrupted the Confederates' agenda and gave warning, albeit short, to the rest of Sherman's and Prentiss' camps.

 Prior to the engagement, Peabody had written to his parents stating "if I go under, it shal' be in a manner that the old family shall feel proud of".
 With the battle now fully developing, Peabody led the rest of his brigade against the rebel brigade of General S.A.M.
 Wood.
-Despite their poor preparations Prentiss and Sherman made up for it once the fighting started and reinforced Peabody's regiments, many of which had already broken and fled to the rear.
-Peabody had already sustained three wounds when the fourth hit him square in the face, killing him instantly.
+Prentiss and Sherman reinforced Peabody's regiments as elements of the brigade began to retreat.
+Peabody had already sustained three wounds when the fourth bullet hit him square in the face, killing him instantly.
 Major James Edwin Powell also died that early morning.

 On April 9, Peabody was buried near the location of his headquarters.
 The Peabody Monument at Shiloh National Military Park marks this spot.
 After the first burial, his body was exhumed and reinterred at the Springfield Cemetery in his hometown of Springfield.